Gay lives shortened by anti-gay stigma, says researcher

 The study found a 37 percent increase in mood disorders among LGB respondents in states that banned gay marriage, compared to a 24 percent decrease in mood disorders in states that did not ban gay marriage.

-I am a resident of Burnaby, British Columbia, Canada who has blogged here for 20 years.
-I like to share my thoughts and feelings on my own online space.
-From 1998 until 2017 I worked as a journalist and I hope to use this website as an archive for all of my stories.
+I am a resident of Burnaby, British Columbia, Canada, who has been blogging here for nearly 25 years.
+I enjoy sharing my thoughts and feelings on my own online platform.
+From 1998 until 2017, I worked as a journalist, and I have posted most of my articles in the 'News' section of this website.